 Serial killers are undoubtedly one of our darkest fascinations.
 With countless TV shows, books, and movies out there revolving around them, it's no secret that serial killers are compelling.
-However, what a lot of people don't know is that there are almost as many terrifying female serial killers out there as there are male serial killers.
-In fact, many female killers have astronomically high kill counts.
+However, what a lot of people might not know is that there are many terrifying female serial killers out there - some with astronomically high body counts.

-While male serial killers often choose nearby strangers as victims, female serial killers are more selective.
-Their methods are often far more subtle, making them much harder to catch.
-Many have killed their husbands, children, relatives, and even their entire families.
-Some killed for monetary gain, and others for sexual thrills.
-Many, when put in positions of authority, or in the position of being caregivers, abused their positions horribly and murdered hundreds of the most vulnerable people.
-Many killed the sick, the elderly, and even babies.
-These scary killers who were women will shock and terrify you.
-Take a look at some of history's most disturbed female serial killers, below - then check out this list for even more depraved women.
+Many of these women have killed their husbands and children.
+Some committed horrible acts for monetary gain, and others for sexual thrills.
+Some, when put in positions of authority, or in the position of being caregivers, abused their positions and took the lives of vulnerable people.
+Some killed the sick, the elderly, and even babies.
+Take a look at some of history's most disturbed female serial killers below - then check out this list for even more depraved women.

-Known as "The Blood Countess" and often considered one of history's first alleged vampires, Countess Elizabeth Bathory was famous for torturing and murdering servant girls and peasants in her Hungarian castle.
-To keep her happy, her husband allegedly built her a torture chamber where she killed countless young women.
-She would kidnap them from neighboring villages and trap them in her castle where she would bite chunks out of their bodies, jam pins and needles under their fingernails, and drink their blood in the belief it would keep her young.
-In one case she even forced a girl to cook and eat her own flesh.
+Known as "The Blood Countess" and alleged by some to be a vampire or the origin of certain vampire legends, Countess Elizabeth Bathory was famous for torturing and murdering servant girls and peasants in her Hungarian castle.
+To keep her happy, her husband allegedly built her a torture chamber where she took the lives of countless young women.
+With the help of her husband and other servants and companions, she would kidnap peasant girls from neighboring villages and trap them in her castle, where she would sometimes bite chunks out of their bodies, push pins and needles under their fingernails, and drink their blood in the reported belief that it would keep her young.
+In one case (according to several sources), she even forced a girl to cook and eat part of her own flesh.

-As her family ran the local government, her crimes were ignored for years.
-After her husband's death her violence only escalated, becoming increasingly sadistic.
-When Bathory eventually turned her attention from the poor of Hungary to noblewomen, the king intervened.
-She was put on trial for 80 counts of murder in 1611 and locked in a room in a castle until her death in 1614.see more on Elizabeth Báthory
+As Bathory was a well-connected countess, her crimes were ignored for years.
+After her husband's passing, her violence only escalated, becoming increasingly sadistic.
+When Bathory eventually turned her attention from the poor of Hungary to young noblewomen, the king intervened.
+She and her accomplices were put on trial and convicted of 80 counts of murder in 1611.
+Bathory was locked in a room in a castle until she perished in 1614.